dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 load program: invalid argument: cannot call GPL-restricted function from non-GPL compatible program
 ```

-This is expected: if you check the Linux kernel source, you’ll notice that among the helpers used, `bpf_probe_read_user_str()` is GPL-only.
+This is expected: like mentioned above or if you check the Linux kernel source, you’ll notice that among these helpers, `bpf_probe_read_user_str()` is GPL-only.

 To resolve this, you need to declare your program’s license explicitly.
-Add the following line anywhere in your code (top or bottom doesn’t matter, as long as it’s present):
+Add the following line anywhere in your code — top, bottom, or even in the middle doesn’t matter, as long as it’s present:
 ```c [hello.c]
 char _license[] SEC("license") = "GPL";
 ```